NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 \section{Experiments}

-When computing sale-prediction error rates, we always roll-up predictions to the national-level, like in Meridian MMM \cite{meridian_github}.
+When computing sales-prediction error rates, we always roll-up predictions to the national-level to make results easier to interpret.
 We evaluate the MAPE and R$^2$ on three datasets: train, validation, and test.
 The train dataset is used to fit the parameters, while the other two datasets contain hold-out data.
 In all experiments, the test dataset represents data outside the temporal training window (i.e., from dates greater than the last training date), while the validation data is sampled from within the same training window (although this data is not use during model fitting).
 Both datasets contain unseen data, and model accuracy measured on either is a proxy for how well the model generalizes, however, generally the test set generalizes with more difficulty, because its data represent samples from a different time period than the data used to fit the model.